 Where to go for The City's Best Cocktails

-Tucked down one of The City’s oldest laneways is one of its cosiest cocktail bars.
+Tucked down one of Brisbane City’s oldest laneways is one of its cosiest cocktail bars.
 Slide your seat up to the bar or glide into a leather booth and pore over the illustrated menu of signature pours.
-Battle The White Tiger’s blend of Japanese gin, pear, roquette, chestnut and soda, tango with the Irish whiskey, cognac and vermouth in The Dancing Thief or succumb to The Trickster’s smooth rum notes.
+Battle The White Tiger’s blend of Japanese gin, pear, roquette, chestnut and soda, do a tango with the Irish whiskey, cognac and vermouth in The Dancing Thief or succumb to The Trickster’s smooth rum notes.

 Image source: Death & Taxes

-Influenced by the pintxo bars of San Sebastian, Alba pairs its signature cocktails with Basque-inspired eats and a cool laneway vibe.
+Influenced by the pintxo bars of San Sebastian, Alba pairs its signature cocktails with Basque-inspired eats and hip hop for a cool laneway vibe.
 Its cocktail list changes with the seasons to keep everything fresh and local.
 Toast the warmer weather with Professor Unreasonble’s blend of sherry, strawberry, finger lime and tonic or take a walk on the wild side with the Arrogant Ambassador’s whiskey, fennel, ginger and soda.
 The bar team love a mystery box challenge and are more than happy to whip up something unique.